Yaman-Shadid/Online-Sales/README.md

 - Applying machine learning models, such as Decision Tree Classifier and K-Nearest Neighbors (KNN) Regressor, to predict product categories and sales volume.
 - Using K-Means clustering to segment customers based on their purchase behavior for targeted marketing strategies.

-## Data
+## Data Collection and Source Selection

-The dataset used in this project contains detailed information about online sales transactions.
+The data was obtained from an online sales dataset, chosen for its comprehensive coverage and relevance to the project's objectives.
 Each row represents a single transaction with columns for order ID, date, product category, product name, quantity sold, unit price, total price, region, and payment method.

 ## Columns: